hanze-hbo-ict/OOP/exercises/library/index.md

         /**
         * Implementation of Comparable's compareTo method *
-        * @param lib:  Library object being compared
+        * @param that: LibraryBook object being compared
         * @return 0 if call numbers of this and that match
         *         < 0 if call number of this comes before call number of lib
         *         > 0 otherwise